INGESTRE & TIXALL

 No proxy votes are allowed at Parish Council meetings.

-When local residents attend Parish Council meetings they are asked if they have they have anything they wish to discuss with the Council.
+When local residents attend Parish Council meetings they are asked if they have anything they wish to discuss with the Council.
 If so the meeting is adjourned for discussion to take place.

 It is accepted practice to refer queries from local residents to a Councillor from the appropriate district, i.e. Ingestre or Tixall, as the Council is a joint Parish Council for the two separate parishes.